taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 1. The txList is well-formed RLP, with no additional trailing bytes;
 2. The total number of transactions is no more than a given threshold;
-3. The sum of all transaction gas limit is no more than a given threshold;
+3. The sum of all transaction gas limit is no more than a given threshold and;
+4. Each and every transaction is valid.

 A transaction is _valid_ if and only if:
 1. The transaction is well-formed RLP, with no additional trailing bytes (rule#1 in Ethereum yellow paper);